 One reason that certain foods are so cheap is that they are subsidized.
 The price does not reflect the true cost, including the subsidies, the de-mineralization of the soil, and some often unsavory labor practices.
 If you believe that “if God had meant for me to cook, then why did he invent restaurants?“, then even you can learn to cut and steam vegetables and to cook omelets.
 The price of bad health often greatly exceeds the costs of vegetables, fruits, nuts, seeds, and either eggs and beef or beans, grains and legumes.
 By the way, on average over one year, you eat more or less one thousand kilograms of food (about two thousand two hundred pounds).
 Do you really think that this does not determine your health?

-Question: What do I eat and drink?
+Question: What do I eat and drink for my health?

 Question: What supplements do I take?